WEAAD Online Forum

 Acknowledgement of Country

-Aged Rights Advocacy Service acknowledges the traditional owners of our country and pays respect to Elders past, present and emerging.
+Aged Rights Advocacy Service acknowledges the traditional owners of our country and pays respect to Elders past and present.
 We recognise and respect their cultural heritage, beliefs and relationship with their country.

 Please be aware that this site may contain the names and/or images of deceased Aboriginal people.
 ARAS acknowledges that to some Aboriginal communities, it is distressing to show images and mention names of people who have died.